 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Paycom Software, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of January 9, 2024 – (NYSE: PAYC)

 NEW YORK, Nov.
-27, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Paycom Software, Inc.
+30, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Paycom Software, Inc..

 Shareholders who purchased shares of PAYC during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.